rwxrob/zet/20211118155755/README.md

 1. Understand the README.md in the chart
 1. Understand the Chart.yaml file
 1. Understand the values.yaml file
+1. Understand the template directory
-1. Peruse the default Kubernetes resource files
+1. Peruse the rendered Kubernetes resource files
-   `helm template shortname .`
+   `helm template shortname . > /tmp/shortname.yaml`
+1. Identify and download all image dependencies *locally*
+1. *Locally* scan images for security compliance and dependencies
+1. Ensure clean legal FOSS pedigree

+## Configure

-1. Be aware of the template directory
+1. Strongly document any changes to the template *itself*
+1. Pushed validated images to private registry

 ## Check